brsynth/rpbasicdesign/README.md

                         Whether all combinations of CDS permutation should be built Default: true --max_enz_per_rxn MAX_ENZ_PER_RXN
                         Maximum number of enyzme to consider per reaction.
 If more enzymes are available for a given reaction, then only the last one listed in the MIRIAM annotation section will be kept.
+  --max_gene_per_construct MAX_GENE_PER_CONSTRUCT
+                        Maximum number of genes per construct.
+If more genes are required, i.e. more reactions are described in the inputet SBML file, then the execution will failed.
   --o_dnabot_dir O_DNABOT_DIR
                         Output folder to write construct and plate files.
 It will be created if it does not exist yet.
 Existing files will be overwritten.
 Default: out/dnabot_in
   --o_sbol_dir O_SBOL_DIR